Qui Tam Attorneys in Corpus Christi

-Fraud and the False Claims Act
+Fraud & the False Claims Act

 The False Claims Act works to reward whistleblowers who help the government to recover funds that were distributed fraudulently, in instances like defense contractor fraud, Medicaid and Medicare fraud, and myriad other frauds that adversely affect the government.
-It also helps the government to recover monies that are stolen from taxpayers and the US treasury, but does not include securities violations and tax frauds – those are handled separately.
+It also helps the government to recover monies that are stolen from taxpayers and the U.S. treasury, but it does not include securities violations and tax frauds – those are handled separately.

 Anyone Can Sue

-Under the terms of the False Claims Act, any citizen can sue a business or an individual that is working to defraud the US government, and can recover funds on behalf of the government.
+Under the terms of the False Claims Act, any citizen can sue a business or an individual that is working to defraud the U.S. government and can recover funds on behalf of the government.
 The person or business being sued will never be told who brought the action.
 Qui tam lawyers file the lawsuit, and the whistleblower’s identity is kept secret.
 If the case is successful, the whistleblower receives a reward.

 It is possible for a whistleblower, with the assistance of his or her attorneys, to bring a lawsuit on his or her own, but it is generally more successful when the government joins.
-The government will work with the whistleblower’s lawyer to investigate the case, and then decide whether or not to proceed.
+The government will work with the whistleblower’s lawyer to investigate the case, and then decide whether to proceed.

 Frequently, though, the government will petition the court to lift the seal so that the allegations can be discussed with the accused person or entity, and the possibility of a settlement can be discussed.
 Most of the time, qui tam lawyers will settle the case and it will not go to trial.
 Sometimes, however, a trial may be necessary.

-In qui tam cases, the reward that the whistleblower receives will depend on a variety of factors, including how successful the whistleblower’s lawyers were in recovering the funds, either through settling or a trial.
+In qui tam cases, the reward that the whistleblower receives will depend on a variety of factors, including how successful the whistleblower’s lawyers were in recovering the funds, either through settlement or a trial.
 Usually, the whistleblower will receive anywhere from 15% to 25% of the funds recovered if the government becomes involved.
-If the whistleblower pursues the case on his own, with the assistance of qui tam lawyers, the reward will be between 25% and 30% of the amount recovered.
+If the whistleblower pursues the case on his or her own, with the assistance of qui tam lawyers, the reward will be between 25% and 30% of the amount recovered.